CMingTseng/razuberi/README.md

 1. `createScreensManager()` - to instantiate an appropriate subclass of  `ScreensManager`;
 2. `setContentView()` - call `Activity`'s method `setContentView(..)` here instead of doing it in `onCreate()`, it lets you start working with screens right in `onCreate()`.

-To obtain an instance of created `ScreensManager` call `getScreensManager()`.
+To obtain an instance of a created `ScreensManager` call `getScreensManager()`.
 Now you can start creating your screens.
 Subclass your screen from `Screen` and implement its abstract method `onAdd()`, there you must create and return your screen's `View`.

 Also, take a look at [the sample](https://github.com/shchurov/razuberi/tree/master/razuberisamples/src/main/java/com/shchurov/razuberisamples/basic_sample).
 It shows how to work with animations.